 Two ways to get here from Suva:

-1. A 16 hour ferry ride
+A 16-hour ferry ride

-2. A one hour flight
+A one-hour flight

-After an 11 hour flight from Los Angeles, followed by a 4.5 hour bus ride to Suva, Mrs. AAR had taken over the planning duties, so guess which option we took?
+After an 11-hour flight from Los Angeles, followed by a 4.5-hour bus ride to Suva, Mrs. AAR had taken over the planning duties, so guess which option we took?

 You know the plane you’ll be flying will be small when they not only weigh your luggage, but they weigh you.
-Thankfully the plane on the runway at Nausori International Airport (SUV), a 45 minute taxi ride ($11 USD) from Suva, was a two engine job, unlike the single engine rattletrap I had flown to Vieques, PR many years earlier.
-It reminded me of my time spent with the SEALs, where they continually informed me "two is one, one is none."
+Thankfully the plane on the runway at Nausori International Airport (SUV), a 45-minute taxi ride ($11 USD) from Suva, was a two-engine job, unlike the single-engine rattletrap I had flown to Vieques, PR many years earlier.
+It reminded me of my time spent with the SEALs, where they continually informed me "Two is one, one is none."

 And an hour later the plane landed on the runway at Matei Airport (TVU), which I was thankful to hear was recently upgraded from gravel to asphalt.
-The place is just a couple small buildings with a shaded waiting area in between.
+The place is just a couple of small buildings with a shaded waiting area in between.
 Something that says this may be the gateway to a very special place that not that many people know about.

 Besides a free breakfast, our digs came with a free airport transfer that included a stop at the grocery store.
-We bought some vittles, a six pack of Vonu beer, and a bottle of Bounty Fiji Premium Overpriced Rum (116 proof).
+We bought some vittles, a six-pack of Vonu beer, and a bottle of Bounty Fiji Premium Overpriced Rum (116 proof).
 I figured that since this was the tropics, local rum would be the thing to drink, from both an economic and authentic perspective.
 I was wrong: expensive and nearly undrinkable.¹

 With our essentials in hand, our driver Poi delivered us to the Makaira Resort which is about one mile down the road.
 It consists of four villas, a small dining hall, and a massage hut.